Trailblazer-Analytics/SQL-Analyst-Pack/tools_and_resources/README.md

 ## � Quick Start

 ### Using SQL Snippets

+1. Open the `01_common_sql_snippets.sql` file
-1. Browse the snippet files to find relevant patterns
+2. Browse the 7 comprehensive patterns with business context
-2. Copy the code that matches your use case
+3. Copy the relevant snippet that matches your use case
-3. Adapt table and column names to your schema
+4. Adapt table and column names to your schema
-4. Test the query in your environment
+5. Test the query in your environment

+Each snippet includes:
+- **Business use case** explanation
+- **Technical approach** and methodology
+- **Real example** with sample data
+- **Adaptation notes** for different databases
+- **Practical applications** for various industries

 ### Query Templates
 ```sql